 The main purpose of a professional Knowledge Base is to

 provide knowledge quickly and easily for contact center employees.
 A professional Knowledge Base provides decision trees to design troubleshooting and service processes.
 Instead of reading an article, agents are guided step by step through their phone calls.
 A professional Knowledge Base lets employees store, create and update knowledge and ensures that all knowledge is accessible to all employees.

 SharePoint Compared to Knowledge Center

 SharePoint is designed for Content Management - In comparison to a Knowledge Base, the main purpose of SharePoint is to store and search documents.
-A Knowledge Base solution like Knowledge Center is designed to support service processes.
+A Knowledge Base solution like USU Knowledge Management is designed to support service processes.
 This includes for example a learning search and topic overview search to find the right knowledge fast and easy or integrated e-learning to improve your onboarding and training time for new or existing employees.